ritamdas2/S-CS-skills/skills/cluster-3/22/report.md

-#  Skill Name
+#  Skill 22 WiFi ESP

-Author: FirstName LastName
+Author: Ritam Das

-Date: YYYY-MM-DD
+Date: 2020-10-20
 -----

 ## Summary
+- Ran "idf.py menuconfig" and entered wifi SSID and Password for router

+- Built and flashed to esp

+- ESP was assigned IP and listed under connected devices on router admin page

 ## Sketches and Photos